-Work during 2008 on the multi-jurisdictional comprehensive plans for Kenosha, Racine, and Walworth Counties will focus on the preparation of the nine required elements, each of which will be documented in a chapter of the respective planning reports, and continued public participation activities in accordance with the public participation plans adopted by each county and local government.

-Commission staff will continue to serve on advisory committees for the Waukesha County multijurisdictional comprehensive plan and provide data and technical assistance as requested by the County.
+Work during 2008 on the multi-jurisdictional comprehensive plans for Kenosha, Racine, and Walworth Counties will continue to focus on the preparation of the nine required elements, each of which will be documented in a chapter of the respective planning reports, and continued public participation activities in accordance with the public participation plans adopted by each county and local government.
+Each of these plans will be completed in 2009.
+Commission staff will continue to serve on advisory committees for the Waukesha County multi-jurisdictional comprehensive plan and provide data and technical assistance as requested by the County.
+Adoption of the County plan is anticipated in late 2008.